Skip to content

-Retrieving the result set from a stored procedure has historically proven to be a difficult task.
+That was relatively easy, however dynamically retrieving the result set from a stored procedure without knowing the columns and datatypes returned in advance has historically proven to be a difficult task.
 Fortunately with the advent of OPENROWSET, our life as developers has become much simpler.
 Using openrowset is very simple when we do not have procedures that take parameters, However when parameters become involved the game changes, however there is a workaround.

 In using OPENROWSET we need to turn on the ability to run distributed queries on your server.
 To enable this is simple, given you have the appropriate permissions.
 It’s a simple process when we do not have to pass in parameters.